By Martin Bissett

 If an initial meeting has resulted in a second meeting, we have every right to feel very pleased with ourselves.
 We’ve created a strong first impression, we’ve been able to understand the business’s needs and we have a solution for them.
 This is a great start.

-It’s important therefore that we maintain the momentum post-meeting and so a strong recommendation for business developing on a budget is to make things very easy for yourself.
+It’s important therefore that we maintain the momentum post-meeting and so a strong recommendation is to make things very easy for yourself.
 Keeping the principle of making sure that your prospective client has got something to look forward to from you at all times, it’s great to just perhaps spend some time in the car, maybe round the corner, maybe in the car park, and just record by phone, by dictation, by whatever method you find convenient, what the next actions are going to be in a simple letter.